Guest Contributor: Daniel Rushfield

 It is unusual in Israel to spend one’s entire working career with one employer.
 Therefore, it is important to understand various terms which are relevant if you leave a job:

-- Pitzuim – Separation Pay: If you are fired, by law you are entitled to one month per year separation pay for every year you worked.
-Some places may give more.
+- Pitzuim – Separation (Severance) Pay: If you are fired, by law you are entitled to one month per year separation pay for every year you worked.
+Pitzuim are deposited monthly into your pension fund by your employer.
+Some places may give more, though very few do.
 If you quit a job voluntarily, some employers pay Pitzuim, even though the law does not mandate it.
+However, any pitzuim accumulated in a pension fund belong to the employee.

-- Taxation of Pitzuim: An exemption from taxes exists on approximately the first 10,000 shekels per year.
+- Taxation of Pitzuim: An exemption from taxes exists on approximately the first 12,420 NIS per year.
 For example, if you work 5 years at a monthly salary of 7,000 shekels per month, and are paid for 5 months, all 35,000 shekels are tax free.
-If you work for 5 years at a monthly salary of 12,000 shekels per month, the first 50,000 shekels (10,000 times 5 years) of the 60,000 is tax free, and the remaining 10,000 is taxed at the worker’s marginal tax rate.
+If you work for 5 years at a monthly salary of 15,000 shekels per month, the first 62,100 shekels (12,420 times 5 years) of the 75,000 is tax free, and the remaining 12,900 is taxed at the worker’s marginal tax rate.

 The following are payments which an employer may pay in certain situations: